VladimirAlexiev/rdf2rml/doc/rdfpuml.md

 ## Complex Types

-If you want to visualize not only instances (A-Box) but also class statements and expressions (T-Box), see [test/blank-types](https://github.com/VladimirAlexiev/rdf2rml/tree/master/test/blank-types#readme) with its own README.
+If you want to visualize not only instances (A-Box) but also class statements and expressions (T-Box), see [test/complex-types](https://github.com/VladimirAlexiev/rdf2rml/tree/master/test/complex-types#readme) with its own README.

 Here is an example closely mirroring the style of the Industrial Ontology Foundry (IOF):

 ![](https://rawgit2.com/VladimirAlexiev/rdf2rml/master/test/blank-types/example-iof.png)

-Note: `blank-types` is a historical misnomer.
-I'll change this to `complex-types` as soon as git unlocks some files on my local drive :-)

 ## PlantUML Options